ZeyingGAO/zeyinggao.github.io/_pages/about.md

 ## Research Interests
 - **Typical and Atypical Social Communication Development**
-  Investigating the essential processes contributing to children’s social communication development, including word learning, pragmatic reasoning, language processing, social interaction, and social cognition, within both autistic and non-autistic populations.
+  Investigating the essential processes contributing to children's social communication development, including word learning, pragmatic reasoning, language processing, social interaction, and social cognition, within both autistic and non-autistic populations.

 - **Factors and Mechanisms Influencing Social Communication Development**
-  Exploring how cognitive abilities, neural mechanisms, family environments, and cultural upbringings shape children’s social communication development.
+  Exploring how cognitive abilities, neural mechanisms, family environments, and cultural upbringings shape children's social communication development.

 - **Computational Models of Social Communication**
   Utilizing experimental data from children and adults to develop computational models that formalize the underlying mechanisms of social communication, with the goal of improving reproducibility and providing generalizable insights into social communication development across different populations.

+- **Early Infancy and Language Acquisition**
+  Expanding research to early infancy to better understand children's language development trajectories and to gain deeper insights into the onset of communication challenges.
 ---

 ## Education